 The future governance arrangements of the Merseyside Fire and Rescue Service is currently being considered by the Authority.
-The 2017 Police and Crime Bill places a statutory duty on the three emergency services (Ambulance, Fire and Police) to keep collaboration opportunities under review and to collaborate where this would improve efficiency and effectiveness.
+The 2017 Police and Crime Act places a statutory duty on the three emergency services (Ambulance, Fire and Police) to keep collaboration opportunities under review and to collaborate where this would improve efficiency and effectiveness.
 The Authority is currently in discussions with Merseyside Police and North West Ambulance Service on developing opportunities for greater collaboration.
-As part of the discussions the Authority and the Merseyside Police Crime Commissioner are evaluating possible governance arrangements.
-The Police and Crime Act includes two different models for a Police and Crime Commissioner, where a case is made to take on responsibility for fire and rescue services; the 'governance model' and the 'single employer' model.
-Where the Police and Crime Commissioner does not take on responsibility for fire and rescue services but wishes to enhance collaboration opportunities the Act enables them to seek representation on the Fire and Rescue Authority (FRA) under the 'representation' model.
+As part of the discussions the Authority invited the Merseyside Police Crime Commissioner to become a member of the Authority which she accepted.